Most children outgrow thumb-sucking, diapers, and baby talk. So what about outgrowing food allergies?

 Approaches abound for tolerance testing and even inducing tolerances to certain allergies.
 Following are a few of the trending tests and tolerance inducing approaches.
 These should always be conducted under medical supervision, as potential for severe reactions is possible.

 - Under the tongue

-- Bites of baked goods
+- Bites of baked goods or baked good challenge

-Sometimes called the baked good challenge, children are given samples of pancakes, muffins and other baked goods with incremental increases in the portion size offered when positive tolerance is demonstrated.
+This treatment involves giving samples of pancakes, muffins and other baked goods with incremental increases in the portion size offered when positive tolerance is demonstrated.

 - Early Exposure

 Recent research has suggested that offering foods that are common allergens to infants when they are ready to start solid foods may actually help prevent the risk of developing food allergies for some.
 This is counter to the still common approach of waiting until later ages (1 to 2 years old) to introduce these foods, which may actually increase the risk of developing a food allergy for some individuals, especially those deemed at high risk for food allergies.

 Efforts continue to explore the science behind the basis of food allergies as many mysteries remain.
 Still hard to explain is the who, what, when, why, and where of allergies.
 As it is, there is no magic pill, potion, or trick that can make food allergies go away.
 Yes, some children will have their food allergies diminish and disappear and some children will outgrow them.
 While waiting for Houdini to make them go away for good, there are support and resources that can help.